Matt-J-Dong/Top-Towns-To-Take-Over-Tech/README.md

 * IncomeData
     - MapReduce program for processing income data + income datasets (raw and clean)
+    - Also currently contains the latitude and longtitude data (raw and clean), as well as the processing MapReduce code.
     - submitted by Matthew

 * weatherData